Thamiris1998/ze-delivery-challenge/README.md

 ```

 ### Swagger
-You can also check the swagger page out in the url below:
+You can also check the swagger page here:

 http://localhost:8081/partner/swagger-ui.html